The following post is from Shaina of Food for My Family and Olmanson Photography: 6 Easy and Connected Dinners for School Nights

-Still, the one thing that saves me time and time again is when I plan meals that are coordinated and connected together.
+Still, the one thing that saves me time and time is when I plan coordinated and connected dinners.
 I generally make the first meal on Sunday or Monday, before the week has time to pick up and carry me away in its clutches, and because I’ve used that meal to lead into a few others, I can easily have something on hand for even the worst days.
 Unless, you know, I opt for takeout.

 Winner, Winner Chicken Dinner

 Roast Chicken Dinner with Rice: A full chicken costs less, and while it takes longer to cook the first night, it provides the building blocks for two meals later in the week.
 Buy a roaster-size chicken so you’ll have leftovers.
 Pull the extra after dinner, store it in a container in the refrigerator, and then place the bones and vegetable scraps in a pot for stock.
 Making extra rice to set aside for the fried rice makes for easy dinners later in the week, too.

 Chicken and Noodles: This classic dish and thicker version of the soup is perfect for the coming fall.
 It can get dinner on the table in 30 minutes or less, making it an ideal weeknight meal.